 WRAP PARTY!

 Plate up the wraps and top with the tomatoey lamb, and the rinsed green leaves.
 Crumble over the drained feta and a sprinkle over the flaked almonds.
-Wrap them up and serve alongside the roasted butternut and any remaining fillings.
+Wrap them up and serve alongside the roasted Butternut and any remaining fillings.
 Well done, Chef!